 There are groupers galore, including goliath groupers which can be huge and meaty specimens.
 There are also many crustaceans, including Caribbean spiny lobsters and yellowline arrow crabs.
 Big schools of jacks and grunts, great barracuda and tarpon, sea turtles and rays will all be vying for your attention at these amazing dive sites.
 And it's highly likely you will spot a caiman or two in the mangroves from the safety of your Cuban liveaboard boat or even dive with them on request.

-Check out the best that Cuba has to offer before popular word gets out, join a liveaboard diving tour of The Queens Gardens:
+Check out the best that Cuba has to offer before word gets out, join a liveaboard diving tour of The Queens Gardens: